-Fasten the seat belt correctly and engage securely.
-Only then is the airbag able to protect.
+Fit the seat belt correctly and engage securely.
+Only then the airbag is able to protect.

 Side airbag system

 The side airbag system consists of an airbag in each front seat backrest.
 This can be identified by the word AIRBAG.